 "She wants to hurt you Bill."
 I told him.

 "I know.
 She told me that.
 But I think I can talk her out of it."

-"Clyde," Billy said, with complete control of himself now.
+"Clyde," Billy turned to me, with complete control of himself now.
 "Will you stay in the house with me for one more night?"

 I took in a deep breath.

 "Billy, man, I don't think that this is something that you should fuck around with."
 I told him.